nix-community/vscode-nix-ide/README.md

 ## Contributing

 * Document the purpose of functions and classes.
-* When adding a new feature, please mention it in the `README.md` Features section.
+* Please mention a new feature in the `README.md` Features section when adding it.
 Use screenshots when applicable.
 * [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) style should be used for commit messages as it is used to generate changelog.

 ## Development